BrentNoorda/NoMorePasswordsJustEmail/README.md

 when an attack us underway.
 None of the above are difficult, and maybe future updates will include something like this.

-would have a code let's assume there are
-100,000 valid  (and a couple of restrictions I added, such as not starting with zero and never repeating adjacent digits) there are fewer than 100,000

 **denial-of-login?** - It is conceivable that a bunch of bots might simulate a user trying to log in from thousands of clients.
 In each case that would cause a new login code to be created for that legitimate user.
 If that legitimate user then is trying to log in from their own browser (assume they